 Please note that original signatures are required on all forms.

-If an agent is filing a nomination on your behalf, the agent must provide the above documents as well as their own identification.
+If an agent is filing a nomination on behalf of a candidate, the agent must provide the above documents as well as their own identification.

-To run for mayor or city councillor, on the day the nomination paper is filed, a person must be:
+To run for mayor or councillor you must be:

-Who Cannot be a Mayoral or Councillor Candidate
+Who cannot be a mayor or councillor candidate

 The following people are disqualified from being elected as mayor or councillor: